Muta-Jonathan/AvventoMedia-flutter-Apk/README.md

 ## Changelogs
 ### Version 0.8.0 (September 2024)
+- new redesign of youtube items
+- updated cache functionality for youtube

+---

+### Version 0.8.0 (September 2024)
 - fixed android 14 and android 15
 - new redesign of youtube items
 - Upgraded packages